Revenue Management, Pricing and Billing Solutions

 2. Custom Program Integration

-In this method, the developer writes a custom program to pull the data from the source system and creates the data files for contract and billing.
+In this method, the developer search and writes a custom program to pull the data from the source system and creates the data files for contract and billing.
 The custom program then calls the Web API to put these two data files into the Oracle UCM server, the Oracle cloud's entry point.
 After the file is placed in the UCM server, the same processes are run to load the file data into the interface table, i.e., "Load Interface File for Import," and verify the contract data loaded into the interface table, i.e., "Validate Customer Contract Source Data."
 The next step is to run the "Identify Customer Contracts" program to create Revenue Contracts, Performance Obligations, and Satisfaction Events.
 This process also recognizes revenue if obligations are getting satisfied.

-Oracle Revenue Management generates accounting information through Sub Ledger Accounting (SLA) Engine to create journals in Revenue Management and transfer it to General Ledger.
+Oracle Revenue Management generates accounting information through Sub Ledger Accounting (SLA) Engine of oracle account to create journals in Revenue Management and transfer it to General Ledger.
 Like other Sub Ledger modules, Create Accounting program in the Revenue Management module, which will run to generate the accounting journals and transfer them to GL.
 Suppose you have implemented General Ledger in Oracle Cloud.
 Then, you do not need any integration to transfer accounting entries to GL.
 Still, if you have Oracle EBS or a third-party GL system, you need to create a data file for accounting entries and import this data file into the target system to create Revenue Accounting journals.

 How Jade can help you